digitalronin/defi-stake-yield-brownie/README.md

 - Don't get token balances for all tabs - just for the selected tab
 - Add an admin page with a button to call `issueTokens` to distribute staking rewards
 - Properly fix the bug where 1000+ staking transactions were created after approve TX succeeds (I have a workaround in place, but it would be better to understand and correct the real problem)
+- Create a mobile-friendly version (offer WalletConnect as an option?)